The China Lake Museum Foundation Invites You....

-... to visit and tour the exciting China Lake Museum of Armament and Technology and learn about the rich air and surface weapon systems development heritage of the Navy's premier full-spectrum weapons research, development, and test facilities located in the Upper Mojave Desert at China Lake, California.
-The Museum is located on the US Naval Air Weapons Station, China Lake.
-A large variety of present and past, US Navy aircraft, weapons and technology are available for close up viewing and scrutiny.
+... to visit and tour the exciting China Lake Museum of Armament and Technology and learn about the rich air and surface weapon systems development heritage of the Naval Air Warfare Center, Weapons Division, the Navy's premier full-spectrum weapons research, development, and test facility located in the Upper Mojave Desert on board the Naval Air Weapons Station, China Lake, California.
+The Museum is also located aboard the US Naval Air Weapons Station, China Lake, CA. Please take a moment to view the very informative INTRODUCTORY MUSEUM_VIDEO.
+A large variety of present and past, US Navy aircraft, weapons and technology are available at the Museum for close up viewing and scrutiny.
 In addition the Museum has a well stocked gift shop with books, videos, clothing and other paraphrenalia relative to the museum's exhibits.
 Much of the weapon development heritage of the China Lake facility--past, present, and future--is unique and irreplaceable, and has been nationally recognized as a critical resource that has provided advanced weapon system development and support for maintaining the United States' unsurpassed military strength from World War II to the present.
-The history of the China Lake military mission is unique indeed.
-The museum preserves and displays many unique achievements in naval air and surface armament and technology.
+Since its beginning in 1943, China Lake has accomplished a long list of "Technical Firsts" in its laboratories and on its Test and Evaluation Ranges.
+The history of the China Lake Military Mission is unique indeed.
+The Museum preserves and displays many unique achievements in naval air and surface armament and technology.
 Entrance into the Museum is free.
 Come visit us!!

 - Monday through Saturday

 - Guest passes allowing entrance to NAWS China Lake are available for visiting the museum.